-of the healthy words (ULT)
+of the healthy words (ULT) accurate message (UST)

 Paul wants Timothy to teach the things that he taught and thereby to follow his example.
 The expression the healthy words figuratively means "the correct message" by association, since a healthy mind would recognize that the correct message was reasonable.
 Alternate translation: "the correct message" (See: Metonymy)